 A living legacy of craft

 As more cowboys flocked to Sheridan, demand grew for portable items which reflected the dream of the frontier.
-Craftsmen like Don King managed to check both boxes, producing finely detailed, handmade leatherwork which would be equally at home on a cattle drive or in a museum.
+Craftsmen like Don King managed to check both boxes, producing finely detailed, handmade leatherwork that would be equally at home on a cattle drive or in a museum.
 Appropriately, at King’s Saddlery on Main Street, if you’re in search of souvenirs en route to the adjoining Don King Museum, you’ll find yourself in line with locals buying their tack, as they have from Kings for more than 70 years.
 Following in the footsteps of Don King, California native Tom Balding has been forging and soldering his own custom bits and spurs for four decades, and with a shop that continues to attract national acclaim, his team shows no sign of stopping now.

 The city remains a hub for riders and their rigs in addition to a legacy of craftwork that extends across multiple mediums beyond ranching, making it a true city of artisans.
 Available for purchase at King’s Saddlery or online, the handmade knives of Judson Rateliff are crafted from all-natural materials, including turquoise and buffalo horn, and are built to last generations.
-Similarly, Kevin Willey of KAW Rawhide and Steel hand-forges his stainless and Damascus steel blades to order, alongside a line of bits and spurs which are milled for durability.
+Similarly, Kevin Willey of KAW Rawhide and Steel hand-forges his stainless and Damascus steel blades to order, alongside a line of bits and spurs milled for durability.

 Nurturing artists of all kinds